wdi-atx-11/command-line/readme.md

 1. Another important part of using your computer efficiently is learning keyboard shortcuts.
 Get used to using `Command Space` to open spotlight, `Command Tab` to switch between programs, and `Command F` to find a phrase in a program you have open.

 If you're already comfortable with the Terminal commands and shortcuts listed above, choose three from the resources below to start focusing on.
-Write these down.
+Write these down somewhere that will help you remember to use them.

 ### Additional Resources